-Improvised Explosive Devices (IEDs) continue to be the weapon of choice for adversary networks and this phenomenon is likely to continue for decades either with the IED as the only threat or combined with others within a hybrid complex scenario.
+Improvised Explosive Devices (IEDs) continue to be the weapon of choice for adversary networks and this phenomenon is likely to continue for decades, either with the IED as the only threat or combined with others within a hybrid complex scenario.
 IEDs are fabricated in an improvised manner and designed to destroy property or incapacitate people and vehicles.
 The design of IEDs and the trigger systems used range from the ‘simple’ to the technologically developed.
-The production costs in general are low, and the components used include military ammunition like mines or artillery shells as well as freely available chemical components that can be combined to make explosives.
-Although already used for many decades in civil wars and conflicts worldwide, the casualties caused by IEDs have a cumulative campaign effect and their use is key for terrorists, resistance movements and rogue elements in their fight against technologically superior conventional forces.
+The production costs in general are low, and the components used include not only military ammunition like mines or artillery shells, but also commercially available substances and that can be combined to produce the so-called home-made explosives.
+Although already used for many decades in military and civil conflicts worldwide, the combination of its ease of use with its mediatic impact, will likely make IEDs an enduring threat to remain.
+The cumulative campaign effect of the use of IED remains capable of producing an asymmetric advantage for terrorists, insurgent/resistance movements and rogue elements, even against technologically superior conventional forces.

 - Route Clearance